Essential Plumbing Tools Every Homeowner Should Have

 When Specialized Tools Mean Calling a Pro

 Professionals carry equipment that most homeowners have no need (or budget) to own outright.
 These include pipe inspection cameras that travel inside drains to locate hidden breaks and blockages, electronic leak detectors and infrared thermal cameras that find concealed moisture behind walls without demolition, and moisture meters that map water intrusion in flooring.
-When your problem involves hidden leaks, low water pressure throughout the home, sewer line backups, or gas line proximity, those tools aren't optional — they're essential for safe diagnosis.
+When your problem involves hidden leaks, low water pressure throughout the home, sewer line backups, or gas line proximity, those tools aren't optional, they're essential for safe diagnosis.
+Our emergency plumbing guide explains what to do until a pro arrives.

 Find Trusted & Licensed Plumbers in Ohio